wieslawsoltes/Xaml.Behaviors/docfx/articles/source-generators/typed-event-command.md

 ## Notes

 - The trigger uses a weak proxy to detach if the source is GC’d.
+- Parameter paths are compiled into direct member access to avoid reflection and trimming issues.
 - Assembly-level generation prefixes the target type name to avoid collisions; hashed suffixes are used if multiple identical names are emitted.